luisvinicius167/mockstate/README.md

     });
   </script>
 ```

-The Dispatcher connects the Views with other Views or Stores.
-If you need to call a method present in your Store inside your View, you need register this using the method 'listen, that will register your method inside the Dispatcher.
-For trigger you can use 'trigger' method to Stores and use the 'emmit' method passing the event name for the method that you want to call in other View.

 #### API
 The Stores are a riot.observable().
 All stores should be created and registered before the Riot app is mounted to works fine.